 Whenever you raise the suspension to High or Very High, the location is automatically saved.
 By saving the location, you do not need to manually raise the suspension every time you arrive at a frequently-used location where you have previously raised the suspension.
 When you return to the saved location, Model S raises the suspension and the instrument panel displays a message indicating that the suspension is being raised.

-When saving locations, Model S also saves the Keep until XX km/h setting (if specified).
+When saving locations, Model S also saves the Persist until XX mph setting (if specified).

 To remove an auto-raising location